MihaelaVacarus/bojeaux_ms4/README.md

 [Back to contents](#contents)

 ## Features ##
-Bojeaux is a site made up of seven Django applications, some of which are reused throughout the overall architecture.
+Bojeaux is a site made up of eight (including the Bojeaux app itself) Django applications, some of which are reused throughout the overall architecture.

 - Home
 - Products